aboudekahil/Aboude-notes/University/CSIS200/Switch statements.md

 This will stop the execution of more code and case testing inside the [[Java Syntax|block]].

 When a match is found, and the job is done, it's time for a break.
 There is no need for more testing.

+break keyword prevents `fall-through` errors (i.e java will execute everything under the case block you’re in ignoring the rest of the case checks)

 ```ad-info
 A `break` can save a lot of execution time because it "ignores" the execution of all the rest of the code in the switch block.